great-expectations/great_expectations/docs/guides/how_to_guides/configuring_datasources/how_to_configure_a_pandas_filesystem_datasource.rst

     .. tab-container:: tab0
         :title: Show Docs for Stable API (up to 0.12.x)

+        .. admonition:: Prerequisites: This how-to guide assumes you have already:

+            - :ref:`Set up a working deployment of Great Expectations <tutorials__getting_started>`

-        To add a filesystem-backed Pandas datasource do this:
+        To add a filesystem-backed Pandas datasource do the following:

         #. **Run datasource new**